 1. We Have Thousands of Biblical Manuscripts

 The fact is, we do not have any of the original writings of Biblical books.
-The original writings were often written on animal skin and other materials that deteriorate rather quickly.
+The original writings were often written on animal skin and other materials that deteriorated rather quickly.
 So if what we have are copies of copies of the originals, how can we know that they are accurate?

-Fortunately, there is an incredible number of surviving copies of original Biblical writings.
+Fortunately, there is an incredibly high number of surviving copies of original Biblical writings.
 These copies are called manuscripts, and there are roughly 6,000 surviving manuscripts for the New Testament alone.
 This makes it the best attested document of all ancient writings.
 The next closest contender is Homer’s The Iliad, which has only 600 existing copies.

 When making these comparisons you can determine whether it is apparent that the documents were reliably copied from the same source, and you can quantify how much they may have strayed from that source by seeing where and how they differ.

 Most importantly, you should know that not a single variation in these thousands of manuscripts has been shown to affect a theological issue in any way.
-While there are undoubtedly differences among the manuscripts, we can have confidence that they stayed true to the originals because the copies themselves are so incredibly similar to each other, despite being written at different times and in different places.
+While there are undoubtedly differences among the manuscripts, we can have confidence that they stayed true to the originals because the copies themselves are so close to one another, despite being written at different times and in different places.

 2. Archaeology Supports the Biblical Record

-No archaeological finds have ever disproved a single Biblical event, civilization, or individual.
-Additionally, there are numerous incidents where archaeology has upheld the facts recorded in Scripture and disproved the skepticism of academics.
+It is important to remember that no archaeological finds have ever disproved a single Biblical event, civilization, or individual.
+On the contrary, there are numerous incidents where archaeology has upheld the facts recorded in Scripture and disproved the skepticism of academics.

 3. The Original Writings Were Faithfully Preserved

 The discovery of the Dead Sea Scrolls in the 1940’s allowed scholars to compare Old Testament manuscripts that were separated by hundreds of years.
 Of particular importance was the newly discovered copy of Isaiah, which predated the earliest known copy of the book by 1,000 years.

 This is one important example of how faithful scribes were when copying the Scriptures.
 These copies were accurately created by those dedicated to preserving the Word of God.
 Even though we do not posses any of the original writings, we can be confident that the copies we do have were reliably handed down over the centuries.